jastice/proptests/props.md

 ## Motivation

 * Unit tests only test example inputs and expected output
-    - you will miss a lot of edge cases: weird numbers (infinity, NaN), chinese characters, etc
+    - you will miss a lot of edge cases: weird numbers, chinese characters, etc
 * Unit tests are tedious
     - you won't write as many as are necessary